jrdpteam/NetEye/README.md

     sudo ./NetEye -i <interface>

-As <interface> use network interface of your device.Run *ifconfig* command to see available interfaces.
+As "<interface>" use network interface of your device.Run *ifconfig* command to see available interfaces.

 ![NetEye](https://github.com/JRDPCN/NetEye/assets/136267216/83d73886-35d6-4a0f-b9d4-39bcccd02c9f)